 Field-hunting tip

-Look in skarn country — that is the host setting where jusite typically forms.
+Look in skarn country, the host setting where jusite typically forms.
 If you start seeing calcite, quartz, apophyllite in float, you are in the right ground.
 Field specimens usually show a fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.